KaruroChori/chopper-resonance-tuner-ad5m-mod/Readme.md

 Specific changes have been made to make it compatible with the klipper environment from [here](https://github.com/xblax/flashforge_ad5m_klipper_mod/).
-Don't follow the original guide, as they would not work.
+Don't follow the original guide, as it would not work.

 Clone in `/root` and change folder name to `chopper-resonance-tuner` Don't use the install script, follow the manual process: